saadbinmanjur/saadbinmanjur/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-I am Adit, I am an enthusiastic learner of Data Science, Data Analysis and Machine Learning.
-I love to know to extract the truth from data and to visualize that for making it easy to understand for anyone.
+I am Adit, an enthusiastic learner of Data Science, Data Analysis, and Machine Learning.
+I love to know how to extract the truth from data and visualize that to make it easy for anyone to understand.
 I believe that the insight into data the more I know about data.

 ---
 #### My present status...

-- 🔭 Learning everyday and engaged in some personal projects along with Kaggle competitions
+- 🔭 Learning every day and engaged in some personal projects along with Kaggle competitions

 - 🌱 Pursuing Master's Degree in Applied Statistics and Data Science at Jahangirnagar University

 - 👯 I’m looking to collaborate on data science and machine learning projects

-- 🤔 And I'm intrested to explore more in data science by working with teams
+- 🤔 And I'm interested to explore more in data science by working with teams

-- 💬 Ask me about your interest that matched with me
+- 💬 Ask me about your interest that matches with me

 - 😄 Pronouns: Sa-ad Bin Ma-n-jur A-dit